Overview

 Component model

+Your snippets imply a very important constraint.
 The user is not writing raw React code inside the builder.
 Instead, the system exposes pre-coded components and the user is assembling layouts using those existing building blocks.
+That means:- shadcn/ui components are pre-registered

 - imported library components can also be registered